How to Pay for Rehab with the MISSION Act Community Care Program

 Call Now (888) 902- VETS

-AAC’s admissions navigators can guide you through the process in addition to providing steps that are needed in order for the U.S. Department of Veterans Affairs to assist in covering your addiction treatment.
+AAC’s admissions navigators can provide information about the addiction treatment process as well as detail the steps that are needed in order for the U.S. Department of Veterans Affairs to assist in covering your addiction treatment.

 Our admissions navigators will instruct you to call your local VA office to schedule and complete a mental health consultation.
 The VA will then determine if they have the resources for your specific needs.